rangle/ngCourse2/handout/forms/template-driven/nested-form-data.md

 </form>
 ```

-Some form handler is going to have to convert that data into a form that your API expects.
+A form handler would have to convert that data into a form that your API expects.
 Thankfully, this is something Angular 2 has a solution for.

 ### `ngModelGroup`